masb-proton/LUA-eSpark/GUI-Ubuntu/Readme.md

   </p>
 </div>

-## How we can use GUI interfaces in Ubuntu
+## How we can use GUI interfaces in Ubuntu using LUA language

 ##### followup of https://www.youtube.com/watch?v=Z0TDnnlyscM